squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 <p><aside class="note">

 Note: While this list is thorough, it is only indicative of my current understanding of `rc.exe`, which can always be incorrect.
-Even in the process of writing this article, I found new edge cases and [had to correct my implementation of certain aspects of the compiler](https://github.com/squeek502/resinator/commit/fda2c685e5f59b79816bb0e7186d24b93a8c77b9).
+Even in the process of writing this article, I found new edge cases and had to correct my implementation of certain aspects of the compiler.

 </aside></p>

-## Who is this for?
+## Who is this article for?

 - If you work at Microsoft, consider this a large list of bug reports (of particular note, see everything labeled 'miscompilation')
   + If you're [Raymond Chen](https://devblogs.microsoft.com/oldnewthing/author/oldnewthing), then consider this an extension/homage to all the (fantastic, very helpful) blog posts about Windows resources in [The Old New Thing](https://devblogs.microsoft.com/oldnewthing/)